blcxtranslations/blcx/_translated/chapter-0058.md

 Did he discover me earlier?

-Could he be a Foundation Building cultivator?
+Could he be a Foundation Establishment cultivator?

 The reason Ye Tian thought like this was because the cultivation technique of Demonic Cultivators was special.
 A demonic cultivator at the same layer as a regular cultivator would be able to spread his spiritual sense much further.

-Also, because he had been using a demonic cultivation technique who's speed was faster, his cultivation was now at the sixth layer of the Spirit Gathering stage.
+Also, because he had been using a demonic cultivation technique who's speed was faster, his cultivation was now at the sixth layer of the Spirit Condensation stage.

-His spiritual sense had already exceeded that of a Spirit Gathering stage great perfection cultivator, or in other words, unless that person was a Foundation Building expert, he would not have been able to detect Ye Tian so fast.
+His spiritual sense had already exceeded that of a Spirit Condensation stage great perfection cultivator, or in other words, unless that person was a Foundation Establishment expert, he would not have been able to detect Ye Tian so fast.

-But if the opponent was a Foundation Building expert, then he surely would have annihilated him back at the mountain peak!
+But if the opponent was a Foundation Establishment expert, then he surely would have annihilated him back at the mountain peak!

 Ye Tian just could not figure it out.
 Of course, he couldn't have known that under normal conditions, regular cultivators had much weaker spiritual senses than demonic cultivators, but Lin Xuan was not a regular cultivator.
 Both the purification of pills and the time spent cultivating on the Heart Refinement Road was a form of tempering his spiritual sense.

-Comparing only spiritual sense, Lin Xuan was not one bit inferior to an initial stage Foundation Building cultivator!
+Comparing only spiritual sense, Lin Xuan was not one bit inferior to an initial stage Foundation Establishment cultivator!

 Even a wise man is not free of errors.
 In the beginning, Lin Xuan was somewhat careless and did not notice that the Yin energy had stuck onto him.
 Now that he had discovered it, he used his spiritual power to cover it and thus, Ye Tian could no longer discover his whereabouts.